 Active Full Backup

 To be able to restore data from a Veeam Agent backup, you need to have a full backup file and a chain of subsequent incremental backup files on the disk.
 If you delete a full backup file, the whole chain of incremental backup files will become useless.
 In a similar manner, if you delete any incremental backup file before the point to which you want to roll back, you won’t be able to restore data (since later incremental backup files depend on earlier incremental backup files).

-For example, the retention job is set to 3 restore points.
-A full backup file is created on Sunday, incremental backup files are created on Monday and Tuesday, and an active full backup is created on Wednesday.
-Although the backup chain now contains 4 restore points, Veeam Agent will not delete the previous backup chain.
-Veeam Agent will wait for the next 2 incremental backup files to be created, and only then will delete the whole previous chain, which will happen on Friday.
-As a result, although the retention job is set to 3 restore points, the actual number of backup files on the disk will be greater for some time.
+For example, the retention policy is set to 3 restore points.
+A full backup file is created on Sunday, incremental backup files are created Monday through Saturday, and an active full backup is scheduled on Thursday.
+Although the retention policy is already breached on Wednesday, the full backup is not deleted.
+Without the full backup, backup chain would be useless, leaving you without any restore point at all.
+Veeam Agent will wait for the next full backup file and 2 incremental backup files to be created, and only then will delete the whole previous chain, which will happen on Saturday.

 Active Full Backup

-Veeam Agent treats the active full backup in the same way as a regular full backup.
+In contrary, in a situation when you manually create a single active full backup, Veeam Agent will treat the active full backup in the same way as a regular full backup.
 If some restore point becomes obsolete, Veeam Agent will re-build the full backup file to include in it data of the incremental backup file that follows the full backup file.
 After that, Veeam Agent will remove the earliest incremental backup file from the chain as redundant.

+Active Full Backup